nsforth/nmea0183/README.md

-% NMEA 0183 Parser.
+# NMEA 0183 Parser.

- NMEA 0183 parser.
  Implemented most used sentences like RMC, VTG, GGA, GLL.
  Parser do not use heap memory and relies only on `core`.

  You should instantiate `Parser` with `new` and than use methods like `parse_from_byte` or `parse_from_bytes`.